gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 1. Hit **Save** for the changes to take effect.

-[art-yml]: ../../../administration/build_artifacts.md
+[art-yml]: ../../../administration/build_artifacts

 ## Default artifacts expiration time

 The default expiration time of the [build artifacts][art-yml] can be set in the Admin area of your GitLab instance.
-The value is in *days* and the default is 30 days.
+The syntax of duration is described in [artifacts:expire_in][duration-syntax].
+The default is `30 days`.
 Note that this setting is set for each job.
-Set it to 0 as never expired by default.
+Leave it blank for no default expiration.

 1. Go to **Admin area > Settings** (`/admin/application_settings`).